What have the Tory leadership candidates said about LGBTQ+ rights?

 Following Labour’s landslide victory in the general election, former prime minister Rishi Sunak announced he would step down as leader of the Conservatives once arrangements for selecting his successor were in place.

-Nominations for the leadership race closed on Monday (29 July) afternoon.
+Nominations for the leadership race closed on 29 July.
 Candidates needed the support of 10 MPs – a proposer, seconder and eight nominations – to be considered.

-They will be whittled down to two by Conservative MPs before grass-root party members decide who will become the leader of the opposition in the House of Commons.
+The competition has since been whittled down to just Kemi Badenoch and Robert Jenrick by Conservative MPs.
+Grass-root party members will now decide who will become the leader of the opposition in the House of Commons.
 The result is expected on 2 November – just three days before the US presidential election.

 This is who is running for the Conservative leadership and where they stand on LGBTQ+ rights.